Magmadiver: Cultural references and themes

 "Magmadiver", like the previous two episodes, has a light, humorous tone and a strong action component, with a predominant focus on the psychology of Asuka's character.
 Comic Book Resources' Devin Meenan described the installment as "the closest Evangelion gets to filler", and the battle against Sandalphon as "one of the more conventional of the series".
 Dengeki Online noted how the episodes from "Asuka Strikes!" to "Magmadiver" have a "classic shōnen mecha charm".
 Japanese academic Yuya Sato similarly noted how "Magmadiver" notably features elements typical of shōnen manga, although Evangelion, especially in its second part, has many elements for girls' comics, named shōjo manga.
 They would therefore, according to Sato, constitute a lure to attract men to shōjo.
 According to DVD Talk, the arc adds a lot more "heart and soul" to the story, with a combination of action, comedy and even dramatic moments.
-In the last scene, moreover, Asuka and Misato talk during sunset and Asuka reveals that she has a past that she doesn't want to show to other people.
+In the last scene, moreover, Asuka and Misato talk during sunset, and Asuka reveals that she has a past that she doesn't want to show to other people.
 According to writer Dennis Redmond, "the motif of the fading sun is not an accident"; this moment of "relative equilibrium", where the various registers of comedy and tragedy, childhood and adulthood, seem to coexist "in relative harmony", is slowly disintegrated in future episodes.
+Animedia magazine how Misato also has a scar on her chest, foreshadowing a revelation in the twelfth episode, and how Asuka begins to take an interest in Shinji.
+Writer Andrew M. Winters similarly noted that Asuka unsuccessfully flirts with Shinji and attempts to get his attention; Shinji is tempted by her and only able to act when he's not being watched.
+For Winters, their dynamic culminates in an "infamous sequence" in the End of Evangelion (1997) movie.
+According to writer Álvaro Arbonés, since the first scene, in which Asuka shows her new swimsuit to Kaji, Asuka's desire to be admired by others is the episode's core.
+Anime Feminist website writers similarly noted how in the scene Kaji does not give in to Asuka's filtering behavior, telling her that such a costume is inappropriate for her age and treating her like a child instead.
+The episode also depicts Asuka as childish and insecure; Shinji, on the other hand, shows a clear sexual interest in her.
+At the end of the battle against Sandalphon, Asuka resigns herself to death but is saved by Shinji and changes her facial expression; for Arbonés, she is no longer the same person, as she realizes her feelings for Shinji.